WHAT TO DO IN MOSTAR – 1 OR 2-DAY ITINERARY

 THINGS TO DO IN MOSTAR IN 1 DAY

-Now, let’s talk about the best activities and places to visit in Mostar.
+Now, let’s talk about the best things to do in Mostar.
 At the end of the post, you will find many tips (like how to get around, where to stay, and more).

 Admire Stari Most

-For about 400 years, it was the only bridge that linked the two parts of the town – so, even back then, it was a gold mine (and I am pretty certain that it is now as well since it is the main reason for many to visit, and thus, again an important source of income).
+For about 400 years, it was the only bridge that linked the two parts of the town – so, even back then, it was a gold mine.
+I am pretty certain that it is now the main reason for many to visit, and thus, again an important source of income.